 “Santa brought the neighbors a Nintendo Wii,” he said solemnly, naming the most-wanted gift on their own lists, which we could definitely not afford.
 “Mom, why did Santa bring us sticker books and stuff like that?
 We asked him for a Wii too, but he didn’t bring us one.”
 His huge, soulful brown eyes sparkled with tears.
 “Is it because we were bad?”

-My heart caught in my throat, rendering me unable to answer.
+My heart caught in my throat, rendering me unable to answer for a moment.
 No, sweetheart, I wanted to say.
 You have been good.
 You’ve all been so, so very good.
 I wanted to throw my arms around him and sob.
 I wanted to run to the nearest toy store and smash out a window and get them that video game console, jail time be damned.
 They never asked for a thing, damn it, never complained when they didn’t have what someone else had, tacitly understanding that we didn’t have the money for a lot of things.
 They deserved a stupid Wii so much, and we – and in turn, Santa – hadn’t been able to deliver.
 That wasn’t their fault, but I felt like they were being punished … and so did my son, who was visibly crushed, unable to understand why Santa fulfilled their friends’ wish lists but not theirs.